 Bringing your materials to each lesson ensures a productive session with your teacher.
 Your teacher will occasionally recommend new materials that you should purchase as your skills improve and your repertoire broadens.

 All skills need to be practiced to see improvement.
-Your teacher will discuss appropriate pratice lengths, depending on your age and level of achievement.
+Your teacher will discuss appropriate practice lengths, depending on your age and level of achievement.
 All students should set aside a regular practice time at least five days a week.
 Your practice time should be at a consistent time and in a quiet place.
 Choose a practice space where you can focus and work without interruption or loud noises.

 Performing in a recital is a wonderful opportunity for students to showcase their hard work and improvement over the year to family and friends.
 All students are strongly encouraged to participate, as live performance enhances musical learning and provides an experience unlike any other.
 The recital atmosphere will be comfortable and non-competitive, encouraging of each student's best efforts.